PeculiarVentures/PKI.js/README.md

         certificates: [certificate]
     });

     return cms_signed_simpl.sign(privateKey, 0, hashAlgorithm);
     // #endregion

 ```

-More examples could be found in [**"examples" folder**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples).
+More examples could be found in [**examples**](https://github.com/PeculiarVentures/PKI.js/tree/master/examples) folder.
 To run these samples you must compile them, for example you would run:

 ```
 npm install